 - Hand to the Plough: A Robert Burns Exhibition to be held at Mossley Mill - a.
 Exhibition catalogue design and print £3,000 - b.
-Exhibition Transport to six venues £3,000
+Exhibition Transport to six venues £3,000 - c.

-- c.
 Associated Programming £9,000 (potentially including performance including cross over between traditions/Ulster Scots language classes/highland and Scottish dancing demonstrations/talks series/booklet) - Decade of Centenaries: 1919-21 Collection Audit/Archive research & development of resources for delivery through facilitated workshops/tours in 2019/20 covering the centenaries of the Treaty of Versailles, the War of Independence and the Government of Ireland Act including the formation of the Northern Ireland Parliament; £5,000, being held in various Schools and facilities throughout the Borough.

-Updates on the individual projects, including final costs, would be reported to Committee as they are completed.
+Updates on the individual projects, including final costs, will be reported to committee as they are completed.

-Proposed by Alderman Smyth Seconded by Councillor Clarke and agreed that the 2017/18 Review of the Mid Antrim Heritage Partnership and 2018/19 Action Plan, including planned expenditure, be approved and that Officers liaise with the Community Planning and Tourism teams regarding the trails to prevent duplication.
+RECOMMENDATION: that the 2017/18 Review of the Mid Antrim Heritage Partnership and 2018/19 Action Plan, including planned expenditure, be approved.

-ACTION BY: Samantha Curry, Culture and Heritage Manager; Ursula Fay, Head of Arts and Culture
+- Prepared by: Samantha Curry, Culture and Heritage Manager, Operations Department; Ursula Fay, Head of Arts and Culture - Agreed by: Geraldine Girvan, Director of Operations